 2) Know the snakes in your area.

 As a final note, please enjoy this cartoon about the difference between venomous and poisonous.
-Because THERE’S NO SUCH THING AS “POISONOUS” SNAKES.
-Learn the difference and impress your friends!
+Learn the difference and impress — or annoy —your friends with your superior knowledge!